jhouston532/itc210a-tutorial-blog/README.md

 CSS is a programming language that gives the HTML style.
 By default, HTML will be a rather ugly black and white with boring fonts and simple buttons.
 CSS allows you to spice that up by adding style to the HTML.
 Like JavaScript, it can be located inside the HTML file or in a CSS file (with the .css extension) and linked in the HTML file.

 JSON is an acronym for “JavaScript Object Notation.”
 It is used to represent data objects.
-In this tutorial, we will be using JSON as a go-between for local storage, which can only store strings, and useful JavaScript class objects.
+Most types of data in JavaScript can be converted into a JSON object, and JSON objects can be easily turned into strings.
+These strings can then be put into local storage.

-This tutorial presumes you have some experience with HTML and some familiarity with other programming languages.
+Local storage allows a site to store key-value pairs.
+This stores a name and a string.
+It is very useful, as it allows a website to store information on the user’s computer rather than on a database or server.
+Local storage can be used to remember visits to a website, save half-filled-out form data, and many other useful functions.
+Each key-value pair can only be 5 MB.
+Local storage is unique to an individual web page, and can't be accessed by web pages where it wasn't set.

 ## Tutorial: